okotwal17/TechDealsScraper/README.md

 - If a website's structure changes, the scrapers may need to be updated to match the new HTML structure.
 - Some websites may block scraping attempts.
 In such cases, you may need to implement more sophisticated scraping techniques or use a headless browser like Selenium.

+- Link to Video on how it works: https://youtu.be/wuGeVZaVbPo

 ## License

 This project is open source and available under the [MIT License](LICENSE).